ericsson-mts/mts-asn1/README.md

 ## DISCLAIMER

-While we do our best to support protocols described in ASN.1 and (U)PER encoding, we cannot guarantee that our project is error free. mts-asn1 evolve depending of the needs Please consider to [report]() or [contributing]() if you want a new feature or revise an existing one.
+While we do our best to support protocols described in ASN.1 and (U)PER encoding, we cannot guarantee that our project is error free. mts-asn1 evolve depending of the needs, please consider to [report](https://github.com/ericsson-mts/mts-asn1/wiki/Report) or contributing if you want a new feature or revise an existing one.